Proper velocity: Comparing velocities at high speed

 Unidirectional velocity addition: The proper sum curves up.

 Proper velocity is useful for comparing the speed of objects with momentum per unit rest mass (w) greater than lightspeed c.
 The coordinate speed of such objects is generally near lightspeed, whereas proper velocity indicates how rapidly they are covering ground on traveling-object clocks.
 This is important for example if, like some cosmic ray particles, the traveling objects have a finite lifetime.
 Proper velocity also clues us in to the object's momentum, which has no upper bound.

-For example, a 45 GeV electron accelerated by the Large Electron–Positron Collider (LEP) at Cern in 1989 would have had a Lorentz factor γ of about 88,000 (45 GeV divided by the electron rest mass of 511 keV).
-Its coordinate speed v would have been about sixty four trillionths shy of lightspeed c at 1 light-second per map second.
-On the other hand, its proper speed would have been w = γv ~ 88,000 light-seconds per traveler second.
-By comparison the coordinate speed of a 250 GeV electron in the proposed International Linear Collider (ILC) will remain near c, while its proper speed will significantly increase to ~489,000 lightseconds per traveler second.
+For example, a 45 GeV electron accelerated by the Large Electron–Positron Collider (LEP) at CERN in 1989 had a Lorentz factor γ of about 88,000 (45 GeV divided by the electron rest mass of 511 keV).
+Its coordinate speed v was about sixty-four trillionths shy of lightspeed c at 1 light-second per map second.
+On the other hand, its proper speed was w = γv ~ 88,000 light-seconds per traveler second.
+By comparison the coordinate speed of a 250 GeV electron in the proposed International Linear Collider (ILC) will be only minutely closer to c, while its proper speed will significantly increase to ~489,000 lightseconds per traveler second.